Langston Love: College career

+Baylor

-On October 5, 2021, It was announced that Love had torn his ACL in a scrimmage and would miss the season.
+On October 5, 2021, Love tore his ACL in a scrimmage and missed the season.
+As a redshirt freshman, he averaged 6.3 points and 2.2 rebounds per game.
+Love averaged 11 points and 2.9 rebounds per game as a sophomore.
+As a junior, he averaged 8.9 points, 2.8 rebounds, and 1.2 assists per game.

+Georgetown

+Following his junior season Love transferred to Georgetown.
+He followed in the footsteps of fellow Cibolo native Micah Peavy, who had transferred to Georgetown the previous season before being drafted into the NBA.

 Personal life

-Love's father Kevin Love was a standout football player at Judson High School.Mother is Ondrea Love.
-He has 3 sisters, Endaisia, Camille and Sidney Love who all played collegiate sports.
-Also has an older brother Kijana, who played collegiately at New Hampshire.
+Love's father Kevin Love was a standout football player at Judson High School.
+His mother is Ondrea Love.
+He has 3 sisters, Endaisia, Camille and Sidney who all played collegiate sports.
+He also has an older brother Kijana, who played collegiately at New Hampshire.